About operational risks

 Managing operational risks is of key importance in financial institutions.
 In most retail banks operational risks is the second (to credit risk) most important risk category.
-Not understanding and managing operational risks effectively has or will eventually have severe impacts.
+Not understanding and managing operational risks effectively will eventually have severe impacts.

 Some examples include:

 - People/employees make errors due to e.g. inappropriate behavior or lack of qualifications/training etc.

 - Systems have errors or are not available etc.

 - Processes do not exist, are outdated or difficult to understand etc.

 - External events like viruses, external fraud, infrastructure breakdowns etc.